What Happens If An Employee Did Not Report An Injury? Find Out How To Claims And If You Are Eligible To Claim

 - The location, time and date of the incident

-- The personal details concerning the person involved – this should include their job title and name etc
+- The personal details concerning the person involved – this should include their job title and name etc.

 It is obviously important to record an accident at work as soon as possible.
 For RIDDOR incidents, they must be reported within 10 days of the date of the accident.
 In terms of the personal injury claims time limit, it might be worth noting that claims could be made up to 3 years after the incident date, but it could be best to act as quickly as possible, as it could make gathering evidence easier.
+Hence why it’s vital to move fast if an employee did not report an injury, but you wish to claim.

 I did not report an accident at work because there was no accident book – could I still claim?

-In some case, you could claim.
+In some cases, you could claim.
 If you have not been able to report the accident for any reason at the time, you might want to take the following steps to assist with any future claims you might wish to make:

-- Ask if there is CCTV, and if so whether it could be retained, and if possible, take photographs of the area or any hazards at work that could provide evidence of unsafe practices.
+- Ask if there is CCTV and, if so, whether it could be retained, and if possible, take photographs of the area or any hazards at work that could provide evidence of unsafe practices.

 - Also, seek out colleagues that may have witnessed what happened – these must be independent witnesses – and ask if they would mind speaking as a witness to the event.
 When seeking medical attention, always ask that the cause of your injuries is noted in your medical notes.